 Basic Survival Skill 3: Learning To Build A Fire

-Hypothermia can very well kill you in the wild, especially in cold climates, so knowing how to build a fire is very important.
-Other than for heat, you also need fire to cook your food and boil your water.
-It's also a source of light when you need to spend the night outdoors.
+Hypothermia can very well kill you in the wild, especially in cold climates, so knowing how to build a fire is a basic survival skill you have to master.
+Besides heat, you also need fire to cook your food and boil your water.
+It’s also a source of light when you need to spend the night outdoors.

-Remember that in order to get a fire going you'd need air, fuel, and ignition.
+Remember that to get a fire going, you’d need air, fuel, and ignition.
 This infographic shows the ideal types of tinder, kindling, and fuel to keep your fire going.

 You can prepare firestarters of your own using common household items.

 Basic Survival Skill 4: Finding and Purifying Water

-You can survive for 3 days tops without water, depending on your own physical capability and the environment.
-But you'd want to avoid that situation at all costs.
+You can survive three days tops without water, depending on your physical capability and the environment.
+But you’d want to avoid that situation at all costs.
 Dehydration is fatal.
 You can lose a whole lot of water just by staying out in the sun.

 Rule of thumb: avoid taking from stagnant water.
 Stagnant water contains a lot of bacteria and pathogens, and drinking it would cause more harm than good.
 There are numerous ways to find water in the wild.
 However, merely finding a water source is not enough.
 You have to make sure that you can actually drink it.

-There’s a lot of ways to purify water to make it safe for consumption, the most common ones being boiling, filtering and chemical treatment.
+There are a lot of ways to purify water to make it safe for consumption, the most common ones being boiling, filtering, and chemical treatment.
 Check out the video above to learn how to purify water through boiling.

-There are many wild edibles that you can eat.
-Bird eggs, fish and even some insects are relatively safe to eat.
+Luckily, there are many wild edibles you can eat.
+Bird eggs, fish, and even some insects are relatively safe to eat.
 It’s just a matter of mastering survival skills like identifying edible plants, rigging traps, and hunting.